PyCharm 2024.2 Help

 Use coding assistance

-You can edit code cells with the help of Python code insights, such as syntax highlighting, code completion, and so on.
+You can edit code cells with the help of Python code insights, such as syntax highlighting and code completion.

 • PyCharm enables code completion for the names of classes, functions, and variables.
 Start typing the name of the code construct, and the suggestion list appears.